 Lamar Institute of Technology

 LIT does not currently offer food assistance on-campus.
-Check out the Community Resources Booklet for food assistance services or organizations in your area!
+Check out Community Resources for food assistance services or organizations in your area!

 Lamar State College - Orange

 LSCO does not currently offer food assistance on-campus.
-Check out the Community Resources Booklet for food assistance services or organizations in your area!
+Check out Community Resources for food assistance services or organizations in your area!

 Lamar State College - Port Arthur